-Malaysia’s Employment Pass (EP) is a work visa or permit which allows foreigners or expatriates, who wants to work in the country or take up a desired position with a Malaysian company.
+Malaysia’s Employment Pass (EP) is a work visa or permit which allows foreigners or expatriates who wants to work in the country or take up a desired position with a Malaysian company to do so.

-The EP provides the holder with a contract of employment which goes for up to 60 months.
-This Malaysia work permit will allow expats to enter the country to legally work and live.
+The EP provides the holder with a contract of employment which is valid for up to five years.
+This work permit will allow expatriates to enter the country to legally work and live.

-Under the professional visit pass, the foreign professional is here for temporary employment, and will have to return to their country of origin after a maximum of 12-months.
+Under the Professional Visit Pass, the foreign professional will be in Malaysia for temporary employment and will have to return to their country of origin after 12 months or sooner.
 Foreigners who wish to remain longer prefer to apply to be an Employment Pass holder.

 Employment Pass Application Process

-Before a foreigner can become an Employment Pass holder in Malaysia, the approval must be given by the Expatriate Committee (EC) or the other relevant authorities.
-Only after approval has been granted can the foreigner then fill his required position and the Employment Pass visa issued at the Immigration Department of Malaysia.
+Before a foreigner can become an Employment Pass holder in Malaysia, approval must be given by the Expatriate Committee (EC) or other relevant authorities.
+Only after approval has been granted can the foreigner accept the Employment Pass issued at the Immigration Department of Malaysia.

-Once the foreigner has successfully obtained their Employment Pass, they can only work for company which has been named in their Employment Pass application.
+Once the foreigner has successfully obtained the Employment Pass, the foreigner may only work for companies which have been named in the Employment Pass application.
 If the foreigner wishes to change companies, they will be required to lodge a new Employment Pass application and obtain approval.